GeoSales-Evolution/self-deployable-docker/hestia/README.md

 and it will execute said script instead of `docker`, all other args to this said script will be after `--`.

+If you must create dyamically the script to start your container and don't have the confidence that only mounting a volume will do, you can pass the script from stdin.
+Just add `--stdin` and your script will be created from stdin until EOF is reached.
+It will be saved in a file named `.script`.
+All args after `--` will be given to said script.

 Check the `--help` for `hestia` for more information.